yukangming/LeetCode/README.md

 # LeetCode
-he are some LeetCode demos that I solved in my study
+here are some LeetCode demos that I solved in my study